BrightspaceUI/intl/README.md

 > TL;DR: Commits prefixed with `fix:` and `feat:` will trigger patch and minor releases when merged to `main`.
 Read on for more details...

-The [sematic-release GitHub Action](https://github.com/BrightspaceUI/actions/tree/master/semantic-release) is called from the `release.yml` GitHub Action workflow to handle version changes and releasing.
+The [semantic-release GitHub Action](https://github.com/BrightspaceUI/actions/tree/main/semantic-release) is called from the `release.yml` GitHub Action workflow to handle version changes and releasing.

 ### Version Changes